 "There's no more beautiful city in the world, provided it's seen by night and at a distance." - Roman Polanski

-I was born in Los Angeles and spent the first three years of my life in the hills of South Pasadena.
+I was born in Los Angeles and spent my first three years in the hills of South Pasadena.
 My family left for Austin, Texas when I was three and since that shift in scenery and culture, I have retained an unshakable inner landscape of the city – the man-made elements and geometries of the city, the natural aspects of its geography, and how all of that together is perceived.

-This last year I started to go back to LA to explore this place that seemed both distant and familiar to me.
-A friend that knows the area became my passenger-seat guide as we zigzagged the city by car.
-As we explored, I began to familiarize myself with LA’s geography and also to contextualize some of the anchored points of my childhood memories.
+In 2019 I started to go back to LA to explore this place that seems both distant and familiar to me.
+A local friend became my passenger-seat guide as we zigzagged the city by car, and in this way I slowly reacquainted myself with it's geography.

-Since that first trip, I have become obsessed with this draw to the area.
-On one hand, I am researching the mediated landscape of the city (watching many Los Angeles, early-seventies era and location specific films, researching the city’s histories, delving into its rich lore and cinematic mythologies), and on the other, I am scouring era-specific family ephemera and snapshots and gathering family and family-friend stories of the time.
+Since that trip, I have become obsessed with this draw to the area.
+I am researching the mediated landscape of the city (watching many Los Angeles, early-seventies era and location specific films, researching the city’s histories, delving into its rich lore and cinematic mythologies), and also scouring era-specific family ephemera, snapshots and histories.

 Through all of this, I am noticing many beautiful arcs of personal and collective memory - in and of this city - and how these seemingly disparate lines, moving like waves of sine and cosine, have their moments of connection.